costajob/git_commands/README.md

 Here are the available GIT commands:

 #### Rebase
-This command is useful in case you have several branches to rebase with _origin/master_ (or another specified target) frequently.
+This command is useful in case you have to rebase several branches with _origin/master_ (or another specified default) frequently.
 A confirmation is asked to before rebasing.

 ```